AbelTheGeorge/Collected-Works-of-Mahatma-Gandhi/README.md

     "document_type": "LETTER",
     "document_date": "09-01-1906",
-    "title": "LETTER TO THE EDITOR, THE VEGETARIAN", "contents": "Main contents of the section.
-Footnote references in the contents are present as numbers in curly brackets as follows {1} {2}.", "footnotes": {
+    "title": "LETTER TO THE EDITOR, THE VEGETARIAN", "contents": """Main contents of the section.
+Footnote references in the contents are present as numbers in curly brackets as follows {1} {2}.""", "footnotes": {
       "1": "This is the footnote for reference {1}.", "2": "This is the footnote for reference {2}."